Te Whatu Ora

-Health New Zealand – Te Whatu Ora is the primary publicly funded healthcare system of New Zealand.
+Health New Zealand – Te Whatu Ora (Māori for 'the weaving for wellness') is the primary publicly funded healthcare system of New Zealand.
 It was established by the New Zealand Government to replace the country's 20 district health boards (DHBs) on 1 July 2022.
 Health New Zealand is charged with working alongside the Public Health Agency to manage the provision of healthcare services in New Zealand.

 Mandate and responsibilities

 Health New Zealand is responsible for the planning and commissioning of health services as well as the functions of the 20 former district health boards.
 The Ministry of Health remains responsible for setting health policy, strategy and regulation.

 As of 2022, the agency is New Zealand's largest employer, consolidating the DHBs' combined work force of 80,000, with an estimated annual operating budget of NZ$20 billion and an asset base of about NZ$24 billion.

 Health New Zealand is responsible for funding Healthline New Zealand (0800 611 116) a free over-the-phone health service that operates 24/7.
 The telephone is used for non-emergency health advice from nurses and paramedics.
 The telephone service is not to be confused with the 111 emergency telephone number which handles emergency medical events.